Three wartime grenades pulled out of the River Soar in Leicester

 How common are these finds?

 Two of the grenades appear to be examples of the ubiquitous Mills Bomb.
-This type of fragmentation hand-grenade was the most commonly used by the British Army during WW2.
+This type of fragmentation hand grenade was the most commonly used by the British Army during World War 2.
 Consequently, Mills grenades are the most commonly encountered type of historic land service ammunition in the UK.

-How did grenades come to be in a river?
+How did the grenades come to be in a river?